kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Glitchless.md

 ### Glitchless Ruleset

 All glitches are banned, with the exception of the following:
-- Fast text (unavoidable without restarting the game frequently)
+- Fast Text (unavoidable without restarting the game frequently)
-- Duration glitch (also unavoidable, and semirandom at this point in time)
+- Duration Glitch (also unavoidable, and semirandom at this point in time)
+- Stunned Combat (difficult to reliably avoid)
+- Auto-Level Attributes (deemed a quirk of Auto-Levels instead of a glitch)

+In addition, exploits that give infinite experience, credits, or alignment points are also banned.

 Due to its glitchy nature, QUICKSAVE is banned as well.
-Manual and autosaves, however, are allowed and recommended in certain places.
+Manual and autosaves, however, are allowed.

 ## Character Build